Synthesizing Quantum-Circuit Optimizers: Related Work

 \section{Related Work}

 \paragraph{Rewrite-rule synthesis} Most quantum-circuit compilers use hand-crafted optimizations for a given gate set \cite{Qiskit,tket,quilc,hietala2021verified,certiq,nam2018automated}.
 Our approach is most similar to Quartz \cite{xu2022quartz} (and its predecessor~\cite{quanto}) and related work on rewrite-rule synthesis for computation graphs~\cite{jia2019taso} and \textsc{llvm}. \ours differs from Quartz along two dimensions: expressivity and speed. \ours can learn symbolic rules, unlike Quartz.
 These symbolic rules enable optimizations similar to \citet{nam2018automated}'s rotation merging, which Quartz applies as an unverified hand-crafted preprocessing step.
 Our synthesis phase is much faster due to the application of Schwartz--Zippel as opposed to \textsc{smt}-based verification.
 Quartz implements a preprocessing pass to optimize the circuit before beginning to apply rewrite rules using a cost-based backtracking search.
 In contrast, we rely only on learned rules; as our goal is not superoptimization, we apply rules greedily, allowing our approach to find smaller circuits faster.
 ZX calculus-based optimizers use graphical rewrite rules~\cite{ZX1,ZX2,kissinger2019pyzx}.
-However, the ZX calculus can only represent circuits with fixed Clifford + T gates and does not support arbitrary rotation, making these optimizers rigid and not compatible with existing hardware platforms that execute gates with arbitrary rotation. \ours is designed to leverage hardware gates to unlock broad optimization opportunities and enable flexibility to adapt to changes in the basis gates.
+However, PyZX's full optimization pass involves a subroutine \cite{pyzxdocs} that only supports circuits with Clifford + T gates and does not support arbitrary rotation, making it rigid and not compatible with existing hardware platforms that execute gates with arbitrary rotation. \ours is designed to leverage hardware gates to unlock broad optimization opportunities and enable flexibility to adapt to changes in the basis gates.